 We mentioned earlier how SharePoint works hand in hand with Microsoft Teams.
-This partnership one of many examples of how SharePoint can be used within your business.
+This partnership is one of many examples of how SharePoint can be used within your business.

 As you probably know, Teams is a real-time collaboration tool.
 It would be easy to just call it an instant messaging tool, but that’s not really the point.
 If you’ve ever had a group project to work on, you’ve needed a tool like Teams.
 Instead of emailing back and forth, you communicate in real time with one another.
 It’s really sounding just like a chat program right about now, but bear with us.

 When you create a Team, Microsoft Teams will automatically create a shared site in SharePoint for your group to work on.
 Everything that you share within your Team channel, is also shared to your SharePoint site automatically so you’ll never need to do that really annoying thing where you scroll tediously back through an old conversation to find that one document or image that was shared.
 Don’t pretend you haven’t had to do that!
-This is one of our favourite SharePoint examples to share, to show how just how effectively it can work within your (dare we say it?) team.
+This is one of our favourite SharePoint examples to share, to show just how effectively it can work within your (dare we say it?) team.

 We’ve been rattling on about SharePoint permissions now, without really looking into what we mean.
 Centralised permission control, inherited permissions.
 What is the significance?
 SharePoint permissions sound a little bit complicated, but ultimately it’s a system that makes things much easier for you in the long run.

 As a general rule, in any system, no one user has access to everything.
 That’s more-or-less restricted to IT admins or perhaps a company-wide director.
 Enabling different sets of permissions isn’t just about hiding sensitive information from certain employees either, though it can certainly be used in that way.
 It’s about eliminating superfluous information.